luistc92/Bonus-ball/README.md

 Bouncing balls assignment

 ## Description
-This assignment consists in  web page where the user can create any number of bouncing balls that will bounce to each other and the borders of the screen
+This assignment consists in  web page where the user can create any number of bouncing balls that will bounce with each other and the borders of the screen

 ## Usage
 To create new balls, you have to open the developer tools in your browser and type the function newBalls(number) where number will be how many balls you would like to create.